 Size-wise the larger tubers will produce larger leaves.
 The leaves can be from 10cm or less (about 3″) and up to 60-70cm (24-27″) long.
 Each leaf will arise on a slender petiole, which can also get up to 70cm (27″) high.

-Flowers are not Caladium‘s main attraction and they will rarely flower indoors.
+Flowers are not Caladium‘s main attraction.
 Belonging to Araceae family, its flowers have typical look similar to other family members as Peace lily (Spathiphyllum) or Dumb canes (Dieffenbachia).
 Actually, in case it does develop a flower, the advise is to remove it.
 Flowering and developing seeds is any flowering plant’s priority number one.
 Meaning it will divert all available resources into it, while sacrificing development of the tuber.

 Caladium care indoors